RagnarGrootKoerkamp/BAPCtools/readme.md

 - `bt pdf [-v]`

-Use this command to compile the `problem.pdf` from the `problem_statement/problem.en.tex` LaTeX statement.
+Use this command to compile the `problem.en.pdf` from the `problem_statement/problem.en.tex` LaTeX statement.
-`problem.pdf` is written to the problem directory itself.
+`problem.en.pdf` is written to the problem directory itself.

 This can also be used to create the contest pdf by running it from the contest directory.